Magister0-0Ludi/RomRaider-Pi/README.md

 ### Autostart
 starting romraider on powerup is handled with a .desktop file in an autostart folder.
 Can't remember specifics, need to go back and figure that stuff out.

+To autostart RomRaider, we start at getting to the autostart folder.
+I created one at

+`~/.config/autostart/`

+but recommendations seem to be to use/make the autostart folder at

+`~/.config/lxsession/LXDE-<username, or pi if left default>/autostart/`

+use whichever works for you.
+In the autostart folder, we need to make a desktop entry. create a file called <filename>.desktop.
+In that file, write

+`[DESKTOP ENTRY]
+Type=Application
+Name=RomRaider
+Exec=<path to romraider run.sh script>`

+to make sure that RomRaider launches with access to all its libraries and such, it needs to be launched for its home dir.
+So we must go edit the run.sh script.
+Once opened, add

+`cd <path to RomRaider directory>`

+at the beginning of the script.

+Then you're down, RomRaier should autostart after the desktop enviorment loads on the pi.
 ### config.txt editing
 editing the config.txt file. its located at